sdsanchezm/docker-all/README.md

 - check docker images
     - `docker image ls`

-- Everything in the Dockerfile is executed in build time
+- Everything in the Dockerfile is executed in build time (to create an image, a Dockerfile must be created)
-    ```yaml
+    ```
     FROM ubuntu:latest
     RUN touch /usr/src/hello-here.txt
     ```